Looking for a great neutral khaki paint? Sherwin Williams Sandbar is one of my favorites. Here’s a before and after bathroom transformation.

 Using semi-gloss paint on the walls helps to protect the bathroom from steam and water.

+I love Sherwin Williams Sandbar on the wall.
 The countertops are stone and the tile is grouted with light gray grout and the trim is Extra White SW 7006.

 There are still a few changes we want to make—like replacing the carpet in the bedroom and this closet area and walling off the door on the other side.